colmap/colmap/doc/install.rst

     git clone https://github.com/colmap/colmap

 The latest stable version lives in the ``master`` branch and the latest development version lives in the ``dev`` branch.

-Next, follow the build instructions for your platform as detailed below.
+On Linux and Mac it is generally recommended to follow the installation instructions below, which use the system package managers to install the required dependencies.
+Alternatively, there is a Python build script that builds COLMAP and its dependencies locally.
+This script is useful under Windows and on a (cluster) system if you do not have root access under Linux or Mac.

 Linux